farhatabbas1998/VBA/README.md

 # VBA
-#Just some program i wrote.
+#Just some program.
+It covers almost everything VBA Language has to offer.